barrettotte/vscode-ibmi-languages/README.md

 ## Features

-- Syntax highlighting for RPG III and RPG/400 - H,F,E,L,I,C,O specs
+* Syntax highlighting for RPG III and RPG/400 - H,F,E,L,I,C,O specs
-- Syntax highlighting for Control Language (CL)
+* Syntax highlighting for Control Language (CL)
-- Syntax highlighting for Command Definition (CMD)
+* Syntax highlighting for Command Definition (CMD)
-- Syntax highlighting for UIM Panel Group (PNLGRP)
+* Syntax highlighting for UIM Panel Group (PNLGRP)
-- Syntax highlighting for DDS files - physical, logical, display, printer, and ICF
+* Syntax highlighting for DDS files - physical, logical, display, printer, and ICF
-- Syntax highlighting for some Machine Interface (MI) - **see below**
+* Syntax highlighting for Machine Interface (MI)
-- Syntax highlighting for RPGLE fixed - H,F,D,I,C,O,P specs
+* Syntax highlighting for RPGLE fixed - H,F,D,I,C,O,P specs
-- Syntax highlighting for RPGLE free
+* Syntax highlighting for RPGLE free
-- Syntax highlighting for embedded SQL in SQLRPG and SQLRPGLE
+* Syntax highlighting for embedded SQL in SQLRPG and SQLRPGLE
-- Support for a mix of RPGLE free and fixed format
+* Support for a mix of RPGLE free and fixed format
-- Support for binder language
+* Support for binder language
-- Support for DB2 SQL keywords in embedded SQL
+* Support for DB2 SQL keywords in embedded SQL

-RPGLE syntax last updated to **Fall 2022**
+Last updated to **Spring 2023: PTF Enhancements for 7.4 and 7.5**

 ## File Types (case insensitive)

-For each source type, I lumped legacy(system/38) source types together with the regular source types.
+For each source type, I lumped legacy (system/38) source types together with the regular source types.

 | Extension(s)                  | Description        |
 | ----------------------------- | ------------------ |